By Briana Seftel

 1. Forget the hassle of changing money

-While Panama has its own coinage, the US Dollar is used for all paper currency - making it easy for US travelers to Panama.
+While Panama has its own coinage, the US Dollar is used for all paper currency - making it easy for US travelers to Panama, especially since there are many free things to do in Panama.
 And while Spanish is the official language of Panama, most Panamanians speak English as their second language.

 2. Experience a vibrant culture